Barrett to praise Scalia in opening hearing statement, say court should not make policy

 CLICK HERE FOR THE FOX NEWS APP

-Fox News' David Spunt contributed to this report.
+Fox News' David Spunt and Tyler Olson contributed to this report.